-Criteria: Title 2 U.S. Code of Federal Regulations § 200.303 states that the auditee must establish and maintain effective internal control over the federal award that provides reasonable assurance that the auditee is managing the federal award in compliance with federal statutes, regulations, and the terms and conditions of the federal awards.
+Criteria: Title 2 U.S. Code of Federal Regulations § 200.303 states that the auditee must establish and maintain effective internal control over the federal award that provides reasonable assurance that the auditee is managing the award in compliance with federal statutes, regulations, and the terms and conditions of the federal award.

 Condition: The Minnesota Department of Human Services (DHS) maintains the computer system, MAXIS, which is used by the County to support the eligibility determination process.
-When performing our case file review for eligibility, we noted that not all documentation was available to support participant eligibility.
-In other circumstances, information was not updated in MAXIS.
-The following instances were noted in our sample of 40 cases tested:

-• Fifteen instances were found in case files where items were not verified with outside sources and/or were not entered in MAXIS.
+In the sample of 40 case files reviewed for eligibility, 9 instances were found where assets were not verified with outside sources and/or were not entered in MAXIS.